 Any person(s), group, or other party selling food/beverages on CVCC campuses or at CVCC sponsored activities must comply with all applicable laws and regulations including those related to licensing and sanitation.
 CVCC employees and students sponsoring or coordinating an event or meeting on campus which includes any sale of food must obtain prior approval for such sale from the Senior Vice President of Finance/Operations or designee.

 Employees, students, and visitors are expected to park in designated parking spaces only.
-Handicapped parking spaces are designated and are regulated by NC General Statutes.
+Handicapped parking spaces and fire lanes are designated and are regulated by NC General Statutes.
+Student and visitor parking shall be in lots so designated.
+Students, faculty, and staff parking will be unreserved and will require a parking hang tag.
+Restricted use parking spaces are marked with permanent signage and include Wounded Warrior, Promise Scholar Faculty, Dental Clinic, Maintenance, and Security.
+Other specifically restricted use parking spaces are marked with a traffic cone and are designated on a temporary basis.
 Vehicles parked in areas not designated for parking may be ticketed and/or towed at vehicle owner expense.
 CVCC will not be responsible for vehicles damaged while parked on the school premises, during towage, or while being stored.

 Except for law enforcement officers duly authorized to carry a firearm and/or weapon, the possession of a firearm and/or other weapon on any CVCC campus/site is illegal under North Carolina law and is prohibited except as follows:

 Under a provision effective October 1, 2013 enacted by the North Carolina General Assembly, a firearm is permissible on a CVCC campus/site only under the following limited circumstances:

 1. The firearm is a handgun; AND 2.
 The individual has a valid concealed handgun permit or is exempt from the law requiring a permit; AND